NREL/REopt_API/docker_setup/README.md

 	$ cp <path to keys.py> docker_share/keys.py
 	```

-3. Now, to run the container, from the `reopt_docker` directory as the working directory in a terminal window, activate the docker container with:
+3. Now, to run the container, from the `reopt_api` directory as the working directory in a terminal window, activate the docker container with:

 	```
 	$ docker run -v "$(pwd)/docker_share:/share" -p 8001:8000  --restart always --name reoptcontainer --mount source=reoptdb,target=/var/lib/postgresql/9.5/main reopt:test